Eric Berglund · coloredrock

 • Tailwind, when CSS won’t do

-• AI when it earns its place — not because the brief said “add AI”
+• AI when it earns its place.
+Not because the brief said “add AI”

 • Plain web pages when an app would be overkill